-To view PedigreeMap™, hover your cursor over the “Family tree” tab in the navigation bar and select “More.”
+To view PedigreeMap™, log in to MyHeritage, hover your cursor over the “Family tree” tab in the navigation bar and select “More.”
 Then, select “PedigreeMap™.”

 At the center of the screen, you’ll see a map of the world with circles that indicate locations listed in your family tree.
 Gray circles are aggregations of locations in the same country or state, while orange circles indicate more specific locations.

 On the left, you’ll see the places you’ve entered on your tree in list form, sorted by the number of references in your tree and grouped by country or state.
 You can sort them by name instead, or display all the locations as a flat list, by clicking the up-and-down-arrows icon at the top of the list.
 You can also search for a specific location by entering the name of the location in the search box.